General Medical Questions

 If you have specific questions about your benefits or how the plan works, call Member Services toll free at 1-888-236-6249.

-The network has over 1.15 million health care professionals and more than 5,600 hospitals nationwide¹.
+The network has about 1.2 million health care professionals and more than 5,700 hospitals nationwide¹.

 To search for doctors, hospitals, and other health care providers in your area, visit DocFind®, our online provider directory.